alt-magick/Correspondence/README.md

 # Correspondence
 The Chaos Magick Sigil Editor

-Correspondence is a text editor that can toggle between encoded sigils and normal text.
-And can encode and decode selected text in a file.
+Correspondence is a text editor that can toggle between encoded sigils and normal text, and encodes and decodes selected text in a file.
 The program uses this astrology cipher as default:<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>